MarcoGuiggi/Memristive-Friendly-Minimum-Complexity-Reservoir-Computing/README.md

 Bayesian_Search_Hypermodels.py defines the hyperparameter ranges for the model selection of every model.

 The critical_difference_plot files have been used to produce the Critical Difference Diagrams (CD) that appear in the thesis paper.
+Here they are already loaded with the results listed in the thesis paper.